-Cortney Cowley is an economist in the Regional Affairs Department of the Federal Reserve Bank of Kansas City.
+Cortney Cowley is a senior economist in the Regional Affairs Department of the Federal Reserve Bank of Kansas City.
 Her current research focuses on agricultural finance, commodity markets, farm management, and natural resource economics and policy.
 Cortney’s responsibilities also include writing for the Tenth District Survey of Agricultural Credit Conditions and tAgricultural Finance Updates.

 Cortney joined the Bank in 2015 after completing her Ph.D. in Agricultural Economics at Oklahoma State University.
 She also holds a B.S. degree in Biosystems Engineering from Oklahoma State and a M.S. degree in Civil Engineering from Colorado State University.